Zarram/LSXDBot/README.md

 List of upcoming changes
 1. Online hosting for pictures
-2. Secret value for discord api key
-3. Seperate embed picture code from each command
+2. Seperate embed picture code from each command
-4. Maybe change from embeded files to just posting the picture/gif
+3. Maybe change from embeded files to just posting the picture/gif
-5. Look into slash commands
+4. Look into slash commands
-6. More commands
+5. More commands

 Potential